davidbeesley/davidbeesley.github.io/docs/index.markdown

 ---

-**MTG Foundations Draft**
-📅 January 10 @ 6:30 pm
-📍 High Gear Hobby, 2160 West 4700 South, Taylorsville
-💲 Entry Fee: $20

-Draft your deck with MTG Foundations cards and compete with fellow players.
-Test your skills in a friendly yet competitive environment.

----

 **MTG Innistrad Remastered Preview Event**
 📅 January 17 @ 6:30 pm
 📍 High Gear Hobby, 2160 West 4700 South, Taylorsville
 💲 Entry Fee: $30

 Get a first look at Innistrad Remastered with a WPN Store Exlusive Preview Event, and celebrate Magic's return to Innistrad

----

-**MTG Innistrad Remastered Take Home Preview**
-📅 January 17 - 23
-📍 High Gear Hobby, 2160 West 4700 South, Taylorsville
-💲 Entry Fee: $30

-Can't make it to the in-store Preview?
-No worries!
-Visit the store and ask for a Take Home kit and play with friends and family at home!

 ---